“Why am I being Charged?”

 Revenue collected from Proposition A and Measure A provide for public safety improvements to existing park, recreation, and beach facilities; acquisition of additional park land and open space; construction and development of senior centers and at-risk-youth, acquisition and development of trails; restoration of rivers and streams, graffiti prevention, tree planting and other park & recreation enhancements.

-The assessment is part of your property tax bills.
+The assessment is part of your property tax bill.
 Paying your property taxes, on time, to the Treasurer and Tax Collector ensures payment of your assessment.

 The Measure A assessment is based on the square feet of improvement on all parcels, regardless of use type.

-The Proposition A assessment is based on the size and the use of the land.
-Commercial parcels are based on the size of the land, the use and the amount of square feet of improvements.
-The assessment is not based on the value of the parcel or the value of its improvements.
+The Proposition A assessment was based on the size and the use of the land.
+Commercial parcels was based on the size of the land, the use and the amount of square feet of improvements.
+The assessment was not based on the value of the parcel or the value of its improvements.
+This assessment sunsetted as of 2019, which means it is no longer being collected.

 CLICK HERE to use handy calculators that will help you calculate your assessments.